Odyseus/CinnamonTools/__app__/data/templates/README.md

 ## Redistribution

-Anyone is free to redistribute any of the xlets in this repository as long the following points are respected:
+Anyone is free to redistribute any of the xlets in this repository as long as the following points are respected:

 1. **Respect the license (GPL-3.0).**
 2. **Complete eradication of my name (Odyseus) from all xlets file names and files content.**
-3. **Complete eradication of references to this repository from all xlets files content.**
+3. **Complete eradication of references to this repository (or any of its mirrors) from all xlets files content.**